JohnSundell/Flow/README.md

 Using Flow is all about splitting your code up into multiple atomic pieces - called **operations**.
 Each operation defines a body of work, that can easily be reused throughout an app or library.

 An operation can do anything, synchronously or asynchronously, and its scope is really up to you.
 The true power of operation oriented programming however, comes when you create groups, sequences and queues out of operations.
+Operations can potentially make code that is either asynchronous, or where work has to be done in several places, a lot simpler.

 ## How to use